p4lang/gsoc/2025/ideas_list.md

 - ![size-m]: 12 weeks
 - ![size-l]: 12 weeks

-**Some projects have an "alternative qualification task" section.
+**Q4: Some projects have an "alternative qualification task" section.
 What does that mean?**

 It means for that specific project, instead of the general qualification task, you shall complete the alternative qualification task described in that section.

-**Some "alternative qualification task" section says "demonstrate your XYZ skills through contributions to".
+**Q5: Some "alternative qualification task" section says "demonstrate your XYZ skills through contributions to".
 What does that mean?**

 It means we expect you to have made relevant contributions in order to demonstrate your XYZ skills.
 In your applicaiton, please briefly describe your contributions, and attach related links (e.g. pull requests on GitHub).